LibertyDSNP/spec/pages/DSNP/Identifiers.md

 ## DSNP User URI

-DSNP User URI consists of two parts: the scheme and the user id.
+The DSNP User URI consists of two parts: the scheme and the user id.
 It is used to identify a user via a URI.

 ### Example